 How to communicate effectively during safety briefings

-- Be relevant – the content in your safety briefings should be relevant to the job site or industry.
+the content in your safety briefings should be relevant to the job site or industry.
 It should make them feel safe on and off the job.
-If employees do not feel that the topics in your safety briefings do not apply to them, they are likely to tune out or lose interest
+If employees do not feel that the topics in your safety briefings do not apply to them, they are likely to tune out or lose interest.

 During your safety briefings, use open questions to evaluate your audience’s level of comprehension.
 Asking questions such as “do you understand” prompts your audience to answer “yes” even though they may not have understood.